 Parkello had implemented a mobile application (for Android operating system) that allow car drivers to trigger a parking event.
 These events are sent to a server (developed using the Ruby-on-Rails framework) and displayed in a Web application created with angularJS, which provides parking wardens with access to information about parking events and parking time control.
 One of the advantages of Parkello solution is the algorithm implemented as a service with the purpose of analysing the collected information and forecasting parking condition (based on parking events from Smart Parking Disc plus the EMBERS APIs).

 CarBuddy, a sort of Airbnb for cars, addresses two main scenarios: Car owners can list their vehicle for a short-term rent by other CarBuddy users; and CarBuddy users can select / lock-unlock / drive and, finally, pay-as-you-drive using CarBuddy mobile app.
-Each rent starts and stops on dedicated municipal parking bays, equipped with parking sensors.
+Each rent starts and stops online on dedicated municipal parking bays, equipped with parking sensors.
 Instant checkout is performed via P2P money transfer system upon the rent end.
 Communication between car owners and renters is carried out using in-app messenger.

 All members of the three winning teams of the challenge took home a Parrot AR.
 Drone2.0 Power Edition Quadrocopter (first prize), a Sphero BB-8 (second prize) and an Earebel Unisex Stree Beanie Hat – with removable AKG headphones (third prize).
 Junction also selected Suju, the first prize winner of the EMBERS challenge as the best app of the whole Hackathon, awarding them with the grand prize of 20.000 euros.